 This table shows the cut-off times for instructing payments and when they'll reach the recipient's bank.
-Most payments will reach the recipient's bank within the times set out in the table.
-But sometimes it may take longer to allow us to complete our checks.

 We'll action payment instructions given on a working day before these cut-off times on the same working day and payment instructions given afterwards, or on a non-working day, on the next working day.
 Faster payments will be processed on non-working days but cut-off times will still apply.
 If the payment date for a Direct Debit or standing order falls on a non-working day, we'll make it on the next working day.